wyattis/mikro-orm-null-decorators/README.md

 # mikro-orm-null-decorators
 Override [mikro-orm] decorators with null versions so that models can be used outside of the server environment.
-Hopefully this will make mikro-orm core or that team will develop a better solution at some point.
+Hopefully the mikro-orm team will develop a better solution at some point.

 ## Usage